cwinglai/Whipmatch/README.md

 FEATURES
 Game Modes Included:

-  -COUNTRY MODE: A focus on car from specific countries (Japan, Germany, UK, France, USA) -RANDOM MODE: Cars from all countries
+  - Country Mode: A focus on car from specific countries (Japan, Germany, UK, France, USA)
+  - Random Mode: Cars from all countries

 Interactive Gameplay:

-  -A dynamic score tracking system
+  - A dynamic score tracking system
-  -Performance ratings based on player accuracy -Smooth animations and hover effects
+  - Performance ratings based on player accuracy
+  - Smooth animations and hover effects
-  -Used SweetAlert to display custom pop-ups for game events to display correct matches or wrong answers
+  - Used SweetAlert to display custom pop-ups for game events to display correct matches or wrong answers

 Car Database:

-  -50+ Vehicles in png files
+  - 50+ Vehicles in png files
-  -Organized by country of origin
+  - Organized by country of origin

 Responsive Design: